Cohort 5

 Michael Giombetti

-Hi I am Michael, I from Italy and I moved to the UK to do my undergraduate degree in BEng electronic engineering in Bangor university, I graduated with a first class degree and I have been awarded various prices for my academic accomplishments.
+Hi I am Michael, I from Italy and I moved to the UK to do my undergraduate degree in BEng electronic engineering in Bangor university, I graduated with a first class degree and I have been awarded various prizes for my academic accomplishments.

-For my final year project I worked in an automated alignment system for lasers into single mode fiber optics, which then after its completion I expanded as a request from my supervisor ,Maziar Nezhad, into a more complex system witch nano scale displacements accomplished by piezoelectric stages and tunable lasers and detector arrays.
+For my final year project I worked in an automated alignment system for lasers into single mode fiber optics, which then after its completion I expanded as a request from my supervisor, Maziar Nezhad, into a more complex system witch nano scale displacements accomplished by piezoelectric stages and tunable lasers and detector arrays.
 All of which I integrated into a GUI in the Matlab environment.

 My exposure to my supervisor’s area of research peaked my interest in optics and photonics, which made me pursue this path with the CDT as it aligns very well with my interest.